Zizians: Richard and Rita Zajko

 During a welfare check on January 2, 2023, Pennsylvania state police discovered the bodies of husband and wife Richard and Rita Zajko, aged 72 and 69 respectively, at their home in Chester Heights, Pennsylvania.
 Autopsies found that Rita had a gunshot wound in the back of her head and Richard had wounds in his right hand and temple.
 Based partly on a recording by a neighbor's doorbell camera, it was concluded they had been killed on December 31.

-Their daughter, who is associated with the Zizians, has been named a person of interest in the murders.
+The Zajkos' daughter had begun talking to LaSota in 2022, and the two bonded over their "mutual grief and desire for justice" over Borhanian's death.

 She is alleged to have purchased guns found at the scene of Maland's killing and to have been in contact with a person of interest in Lind's murder.
-She began talking to LaSota in 2022, and the two bonded over their "mutual grief and desire for justice" over Borhanian's death.
+On June 24, 2026, the daughter was charged with two counts of first-degree murder in the killings of her parents.